 Although they are effective and safe when people use them correctly, they are highly addictive.

-According to the Centers for Disease Control and Prevention (CDC), in the United States in 2017, two-thirds of drug overdose deaths involved an opioid.
+According to the Centers for Disease Control and Prevention (CDC), in the United States in 2017,

 In the same year, 47,000 people died due to opioid overdoses, and prescription opioids played a role in 36% of these deaths.